 My Personal Wedding Story

 It became clear to me I wanted a marriage, not a wedding.
-My husband and I eloped to the courthouse and for $150, and we were pronounced man and wife.
+My husband and I eloped to the courthouse, and, for $150, we were pronounced man and wife.
 I did it despite what is popular and what was wanted for me.
 My parents were flabbergasted, but they got over it.
 I have never regretted it a day in my life.

 I am writing this to support those of you who are having a hard time distinguishing between what you are expected to do and what you want.

-I am here to tell you, with some courage and confidence, it can be done.
+I am here to tell you that, with some courage and confidence, it can be done.

 History of the Wedding

 We often make jokes today about people marrying for money, but when weddings first started, that is exactly what people did.
 Weddings were based out of commodity, and the word “wedding” even implied the security the groom's family provided for the bride’s family.
 In fact, it wasn’t until the 19th century that people started marrying for love.